damaki/rp-runtimes/README-RP2350.md

   SIO doorbell is not reserved and can be used by the application.

 The following peripherals configured by the runtime:
+* The runtime enables the redundancy coprocessor at startup.
 * The runtime configures `clk_ref` to run at the reference clock speed, either XOSC or ROSC depending on the runtime configuration. `clk_ref` therefore runs at 12 MHz unless a different XOSC frequency is used.